xfce-mirror/www.xfce.org/README.md

 `i18n/en.yaml` is the source of truth, so a template asking for a key that isn't there renders an empty string.
 Every build runs `scripts/ui-strings.py --check`, which fails and names the string if the two drift apart.

+## Publishing a release

+For a new stable release, say 4.22:

+1. Set `stable` and `stable_date` in `data/versions.yaml`.
+Reset `preview`/`preview_date`, and set `preview_visible` to `true` only while a preview is *newer* than stable.
+2. Write the announcement in `content/about/news/<unix-timestamp>.md`, with frontmatter `title`, `date`, `layout: "news-post"` and `hasToc: true`.
+Put `<!--more-->` after the first paragraph to mark the summary used on the news list and homepage, and the tour, changelog and archive links in the body.
+3. Add `content/download/changelogs/4.22.md` with frontmatter `version`, `group`, `hasToc: true` and `weight: 110` (each release is +10).
+Changelogs are not translated; `build.sh` copies them into every language.
+4. Add `content/about/tour422.md` with `layout: "tour"` and `hasToc: true`, and move `aliases: ["tour"]` off the previous tour so `/tour` points at the newest one.
+5. Add `related-tour-422` to `i18n/en.yaml` and a matching entry to `layouts/partials/about-related.html`.
+6. Add the release to the `$shots` list in `layouts/about/screenshots.html`.
+7. Run `./build.sh --update-po`.

+The news post, tour and changelog index are picked up by existing globs in `hugo-gettext.toml`.
+The download page and the homepage tour link read `data/versions.yaml`, so they need no edit.

 ## Translations

 Translations are managed on [Transifex](https://app.transifex.com/xfce/xfce-www/) and committed as PO files in `po/`.
 Languages below 50% combined translation are automatically disabled at build time.

+Individual pages have their own threshold: hugo-gettext skips a page whose body is under 50% translated and whose frontmatter is untranslated.
+The page is then missing in that language instead of falling back to English, so links to it 404.

 ## Data files